-41 Further exemptions and restrictions
+Further exemptions and restrictions

-Does the law include any derogations, exclusions or limitations other than those already described?
+41 Does the law include any derogations, exclusions or limitations other than those already described?
 Describe the relevant provisions.

-The DPA, in accordance with the derogations permitted by the GDPR, provides three types of exemptions:
+The DPA, in accordance with the derogations permitted by the GDPR, provides exemptions from certain obligations, including:

-- exemptions from the obligations that limit the disclosure of PII; - exemptions from the obligations to provide notice of uses of PII; and - exemptions from the rights of access.
+- exemptions from the obligations that limit the disclosure of PII; - · exemptions from the obligations to provide notice of uses of PII; - exemptions from reporting personal data breaches; - exemptions from complying with the data protection principles; - · exemptions from the rights of access; and - exemptions from dealing with other individual rights.

 The grounds for exemption include exemptions to protect freedom of expression, to protect national security and policing, to support legal privilege, to protect the actions of regulatory authorities and to protect the collection of taxes and the position of the armed forces.

 Exemptions also apply to protect individuals who may be vulnerable, such as those who are suffering from mental illness.